Shourov1/AI-Pacman-projects/README.md

 ## Evaluation

-These are the command for obtaining evaluation results presented in the paper.
+These are the command for obtaining evaluation results.

 #### Open Classic Maze